greeeg/redefined.cloud/content/terms/container-orchestration-and-kubernetes/index.en.md

 ---
+title: 'What are Container Orchestration and Kubernetes?'
+description: ''
 name: 'Container Orchestration and Kubernetes'
 shortName: 'Kubernetes'
 summary: ''
 keywords: ['container', 'orchestration', 'kubernetes', 'docker']
+relatedTerms:
+  ['containers-and-docker', 'container-registry', 'microservice-architecture']
 ---

 Container orchestration is like a conductor during a classical music concert: coordinating how instruments play nicely together.